EndPointCorp/end-point-blog/2021/08/converting-to-hugo.md

 <!--Photo by Seth Jensen-->

-We recently converted our website from [Middleman](https://middlemanapp.com/) to [Hugo](https://gohugo.io).
-I’ll go into more detail shortly, but the general result has been *much* better build times with less configuration and better local development.
+We recently converted the End Point website from [Middleman](https://middlemanapp.com/) to [Hugo](https://gohugo.io).
+I’ll go into more detail shortly, but the general result has been *much* better build times with less configuration and better support for local development.

 ### Background